Clematis hybrids ‘The President’

 Leaves vary from pale to dark green, usually divided into leaflets.
 Leafstalks twist and curl to hold plant to its support.

 These deciduous vines grow 6–10 ft. tall, unless otherwise noted.
 Flowers of most are saucer shaped and 6–8 in. across.
 Although there are hundreds of large-flowered hybrids in commerce, local nurseries usually offer only a limited selection of the old favorites and perhaps some of the newer, branded varieties sold as Signature, Patio, and Garland clematis.
-Mail-order catalogs are the best source for collectors seeking the new and different.'The President'
+Mail-order catalogs are the best source for collectors seeking the new and different.

 This longtime favorite sports purple-blue flowers with lighter bars.